 - bone pain

-The peripheral blood smear is a simple blood test.
-A phlebotomist, a person trained specifically to draw blood, will tie a tourniquet above the site where the blood will be drawn.
-He or she will clean and sterilize the injection site with antiseptic and will insert a needle directly into the vein.
+The blood smear is a simple blood test.
+A phlebotomist, a person specifically trained to draw blood, first cleans and sterilizes the injection site with an antiseptic.
+They then tie a band above the venous site where your blood will be drawn.
+This causes your veins to swell with blood.
+Once they find a vein, the phlebotomist inserts a needle directly into the vein and draws blood.

-Most people feel a sharp pain at the initial poke, which quickly fades as the blood is drawn.
-Within a few minutes, the needle will be removed and you will be asked to apply pressure to the site with a cotton ball or gauze.
-A bandage will be placed on the site and you will be free to leave.
+Most people feel a sharp pain when the needle first goes in, but this quickly fades as the blood is drawn.
+Within a couple of minutes, the phlebotomist removes the needle and asks you to apply pressure to the site with gauze or a cotton ball.
+They next cover the puncture wound with a bandage, after which you’re free to leave.

 A blood test is a low-risk procedure.
 However, minor risks include: